gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 Consider the alternative: TeamCity performs a simple `docker -H target.node.local:2376 service update ...`.

-Nothing more... yeah, that's kind of an understatement, but you get the idea.
+Nothing more.
+Yeah, that's kind of an understatement, but you get the idea.

 Ansible helped us to drop shell scripts when we started to scale our deployment pipeline with the growing number of services and nodes.
 In fact, we can consider TeamCity + Ansible + Consul + Registrator + Consul Template to be